alvarovitta/Cost-Management/New-3.3-Implementing-Azure-naming-standards-and-tagging.md

 ## Guidance

-**Tag Names**: Use the following information when naming your Azure resource tags.
+### Tag Names: Use the following information when naming your Azure resource tags.

   - Follow [Azure naming rules and restrictions](https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions#naming-rules-and-restrictions).
 It is difficult to change a name later.
   - Names must meet the requirements of their specific resource type